ianmbloom/gudni/README.markdown

 ### Example 1: Simple Square.
 The file examples/Square.hs provides the minimal demonstration of the library API.
 The program defines a datatype SquareState which happens to contain values for the scale and rotation of a square.
 We declare SquareState to be an instance of typeclass Model.
+The Model instance defines the functions which are our main API for creating Gudni applications.
+Importantly we define:

-updateModel -- takes the current elapsed time and a list of inputs and produces an updated state.
+updateModel -- which takes the current elapsed time and a list of inputs and produces an updated state, in this case a new SquareState.

-constructFigure -- takes the current state (and a status string) and constructs a ShapeTreeRoot which defines a frame of figures to be rasterized.
+constructFigure -- which takes the current state (and a status string) and constructs a Scene for each frame of the image sequence we are creating.

-A ShapeTree is an STree of STree, the outer tree defining each individually textured shape and the inner tree defining shapes that share the same texture and are added or subtracted from one another.
-ShapeTrees also contain transform nodes that apply transformations to their child nodes.
+A Scene contains a ShapeTree.
+A ShapeTree is a tree whose leaves are CompoundTrees, it defines the order that each leaf is layered and specifies a texture for each leaf.
+CompoundTree is a tree of Outlines, it specifies how outlines are added to and subtracted to one another.
+And Outline is a sequence of coordinates that define a quadratic Bezier loop.

+Both ShapeTree and CompoundTrees are just specializations of STree and both also have transformation nodes define transformations that are applied to all of the nodes children.

 The file /Util/Draw.hs has many combinators for creating ShapeTrees.
+Each combinator is actually a member of a typeclass that has instances depending on what type of shape you want to define.
+Importantly there are instances that define basic shapes as either naked CompoundTrees or Glyph (CompoundTree).
+A Glyph in gudni is a wrapper around any representation of the shape that defines the bounding box of the shape.

+So for example the statement:

+    constructScene state status =
+        return .                          -- Push the scene into the FontMonad Scene (light . greenish $ blue) . -- Wrap the ShapeTree in a scene with background color Just .
+        tTranslate (Point2 100 100) .     -- translate the child ShapeTree
+        tScale  (state ^. stateScale) .   -- scale the child ShapeTree based on the current state. tRotate (state ^. stateAngle) .   -- rotate the child ShapeTree based on the current state. solid yellow $                    -- create a leaf of the ShapeTree and fill the contained CompoundTree with a solid color. unitSquare                        -- create new compoundTree with just one leaf that is the outline of a unit square.

+## Example 2: Plot

+This program uses the turtle plotting functions defined in Graphics.Gudni.Util.Plot to make interesting shapes.

+## Example 3: Paragraph

+A demostration of Gudni's bare bones layout capabilities.

+## Benchmarks Program

-The folder benchmarks contains two programs that use gudni as a library.
+The folder benchmarks contains two programs that use Gudni as a library.
 GudniBenchmarks.hs has a series of drawings designed to test performance and find bugs.
 Run this with

 cabal new-run gudni-benchmarks

 keyboard responds to: "a", "w", "s", "d" translate drawing, "r", "t" rotate, "[" "]" scale, left arrow, right arrow, select drawing, spacebar run/pause animation

+Reports as to the performance of this program on your system are appreciated.

+## Trace Visualizer

 GudniTraceVisualizer can read an output extracted from the opencl kernel and draw a diagram of the trace.
 I've been using this to find edge cases.
-(Currently broken. )
+(It's usually broken until it's needed again.)

 cabal new-run gudni-trace-visualizer

 The source folders are organized as such:

-* /Figure -- source related to drawing shapes
+* /Figure -- source related to creating ShapeTrees
 * /Interface -- source related to interacting with SDL2 or other frontend libraries.
+* /Layout -- combinators for creating ShapeTrees as well a bare bones system for defining bounding boxes for shapes and placing them adjacent to one another.
 * /OpenCL -- source related to GPU specific code.
 * /Raster -- source related to prepping shapes to be rasterized on the gpu kernel.
 * /Util -- other stuff